-Before you take the plunge, here are 5 things you need to consider to choose a web designer.
+Before you take the plunge, here are 5 things you need to consider before you choose a web designer.

 1. Take your time to research

 You are excited to get started with your new design and wish you could have it ready by tomorrow.
 But, that can cause you to take an impulsive decision and go with the very first designer that you find, who kind of covers what you are looking for.

 Take your time to research several designers.
 Go through their websites, talk to them and really weight in your options.

 Even if you think you have found the right one, sleep it over before saying yes and see how you feel about it the next morning.
 This way, you will be sure that you didn’t choose a web designer because of the excitement, but because it’s the right fit for you.